 Pro's & Con's of Ebay Fulfillment

-In the past, eBay has toyed with various ways to introduce official eBay fulfillment solutions for their clients and sellers.
+In the past, eBay has toyed with various ways to introduce official eBay order fulfillment services for their clients and sellers.
 For instance, eBay enterprise, branched off from the business and provided fulfillment options for enterprise customers specifically.
 However, this was sold and officially rebranded in 2016.
 The company also used to offer eBay Valet.
-With this service sellers were able to drop the items off at an eBay warehouse and the items would then be shipped out by the company.
+With this service, sellers were able to drop the items off at an eBay warehouse and the items would then be shipped out by the company.
 Similar to Enterprise, this fulfillment solution was shut down in 2018.

-Since then, eBay has released various surveys hinting at the possibility of an eBay fulfillment solution similar to the one that Amazon provides to their sellers.
+Since then, eBay has released various surveys hinting at the possibility of an eBay order fulfillment service similar to the one that Amazon provides to their sellers.
 However, to date, that system has not yet emerged.
 This doesn’t mean you can’t gain fulfillment when selling through eBay.
 You certainly can and there are numerous benefits that you will gain from doing this.
 Unfortunately, there are also some disadvantages that must be considered too.
-Let’s look at the pros and cons of eBay fulfillment services to explore whether this is the right choice for you.
+Let’s look at the pros and cons of eBay order fulfillment services to explore whether this is the right choice for you.

 One of the big benefits of eBay fulfillment for the business owner is a lower level of fees.
 When you work with a fulfillment company, you are going to gain a secondary connection to reputable and trusted providers of shipping.
 That means you’ll benefit from the lower rates that they charge.
 Your customers benefit too because you’ll be able to charge less for shipping without needing to worry about issues with maintaining profitability.
 Of course, affordable shipping costs for customers will also provide another distinct advantage.